GoogleChrome/web.dev/src/site/content/en/blog/change-password-url/index.md

 As you may know, [passwords are not the best way to manage accounts](https://security.googleblog.com/2017/11/new-research-understanding-root-cause.html).
-Luckily, there are emerging technologies such as [WebAuthn](https://webauthn.io/) and techniques such as one time passwords that are helping us get closer to a world without passwords.
+Luckily, there are emerging technologies such as [WebAuthn](https://webauthn.io/) and techniques such as one-time passwords that are helping us get closer to a world without passwords.
 However, these technologies are still being developed and things won't change rapidly.
 Many developers will still need to deal with passwords for at least the next few